1. Enter your CoinJar's email address and password

 Check : approve your sign in on the same device you're using to sign in

-CoinJar relies on data stored within your browser to keep track of where you're signing in.
+CoinJar relies on data (known as cookies) stored within your browser to keep track of where you're signing in.
 So if your browser is set up to block cookies or periodically clear any cached information, you may run into issues.
 Most browsers won't do this by default.

 This also means that if you begin signing in using one browser, you'll have to approve the sign in and return to that same browser to proceed.
 If you change browsers or devices at any stage, you'll be sent a new sign in approval email and it can seem like you're going in circles.